bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

 * 1. Describe the following: `DataBase`, `Collection` , `Document`
     * DataBase: Structured set of data.
 Repository of resources that can be accessed.
+    * Document: The document is the unit of storing data in a MongoDB database.
+    * Collection: A collection may store a number of documents.
+A collection is analogous to a table of an RDBMS.

 * 1. Describe how one can achieve the pattern of _relationships_ in MongoDB.
 What needs to take place at the schema level?
 How do we _'fill'_ in the appropriate relational data using mongoose?